quasar-finance/quasar/README.md

 npm run serve
 ```

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
-For details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).
+For details, see the [monorepo for Ignite front-end development](https://github.com/tendermint/vue).

 ### Release